 San Francisco - Bay Area

-Related Expertise: Biopharma, Medical Devices and Technology Consulting Services, Strategic Planning
+Related Expertise: Biopharma, Medical Devices and Technology, Strategic Planning

 Emerging markets have been a major source of growth for multinational pharmaceutical companies in recent years.
 But that success masks a significant challenge: these companies are actually falling behind local competitors in critical markets such as China.
 That reality could put the position of pharma companies in emerging markets at risk in the years ahead.
 The answer to this challenge is for these companies to embrace a new strategy.